bestproject/wordpress-framework/README.md

 ## MetaBox
 This class is passed to the PostType `constructor` and declares a single MetaBox.
 It accepts a set of `Field` instances.

+## Widget
+This class takes care of creating custom widgets with separated view.